-January is just kind of there, taking up space on the calendar.
-So that makes now an ideal time for a good pot-stirring conversation about money, right?
-Now that the Winter Edition of Certification Magazine is spread across the laps of faithful subscribers (or about to pop through on their personal media device of choice), it's time to start unpacking the results of our annual Salary Survey.
+That makes now an ideal time for a good pot-stirring conversation about money, right?
+Now that the Winter Edition of Certification Magazine is spread across the laps of faithful subscribers (or about to pop through on their personal media device of choice), it’s time to start unpacking the results of the annual Salary Survey itself.

-How about a round of applause for the 6,116 certified IT professionals who pitched in over the course of roughly seven weeks at the end of 2016 to get us here?
-Each of those hardy souls contributed some 20 or 30 minutes of their time and 70-ish questions' worth of their personal data to help us create a picture of the IT salary landscape in the United States and elsewhere (81 other nations) around the globe.
+But first, how about a round of applause for the more than 4,100 certified IT professionals who pitched in over the course of roughly nine weeks at the end of 2017 to get us here?
+Each of those hardy souls contributed some 15 or 20 minutes of their time and 70-ish questions’ worth of their personal data to help us create a picture of the IT salary landscape in the United States and elsewhere (91 other nations) around the globe.

 Our first dramatic reveal, however, is the Big Cheese of the Salary Survey, a survey output that first appeared in 2015 and has quickly become one of our most popular annual disclosures: the Salary Survey 75.
 People are competitive by nature, and this is a relatively harmless way to compare yourself to the Other Guy and see whose certification is at least potentially more valuable.